ashokarchitect2025/serverless-lab/README.md

 1. Click "Deploy API" on top right

-2. Now it is going to ask you about a stage.
+2. Next, it will ask you about a stage.
 Select "[New Stage]" for "Stage".
 Give "Prod" as "Stage name".
 Click "Deploy"

 ![Deploy API to Prod Stage](./images/deploy-api-2.jpg)

 3. We're all set to run our solution!
-To invoke our API endpoint, we need the endpoint url.
+To invoke our API endpoint, we need the endpoint URL.
 In the "Stages" screen, expand the stage "Prod", keep expanding till you see "POST", select "POST" method, and copy the "Invoke URL" from screen

 ![Copy Invoke Url](./images/copy-invoke-url.jpg)